-11.2 To minimize risk of loss, agencies must select appropriate locations and provide appropriate environmental conditions for storage of media and systems used to store electronic records.
-Agencies should follow OA/OIT policies.
+11.2 To minimize risk of loss, municipalities must select appropriate locations and provide appropriate environmental conditions, as detailed in "Guidance for the Form of Permanent Recordation for Municipal Offices," for storage of media and systems used to store electronic records.
+Municipalities should develop their own policies.

 All types of online storage for a local network depend on computer equipment and servers.
-Networked computer equipment is generally housed in a 'server room'.
+Networked computer equipment is generally housed in a 'server room.'